lokibt/service/README.md

 cd service
 go run main.go --debug
 ```

+Don't forget to [make the necessary changes to connect to an own Loki BT service](#connect-to-a-local-loki-bt-service) in the code of your app, before testing the service.

 However, to run the Loki BT service in this way is only recommended for testing purposes.

 ## Installation